comwes/mkpdfs-mkdocs-plugin/README.md

 - [Terry Zhao][zhaoterryy] the author of the [MkDocs PDF Export Plugin][mkdocs-pdf-export-plugin] the source of our inspiration.
 We've used some of his code in this project.
 - [Kozea team][kozeateam] for bringing [WeasyPrint](https://github.com/Kozea/WeasyPrint) to us as an open source project.
 The default design of the generated PDF is based on their work [report Sample](https://github.com/Kozea/WeasyPrint/tree/gh-pages/samples/report).
 - [Martin Donath][squidfunk] the author of [Material for MkDocs][materialmkdoc], some of his css file were used to design the layout of Admonition, Codehilite, Arthmatex, emoji, and more.
+- [Gerry Ntabuhashe][comwes] the author of the original mkpdfs plugin.

 [weasyprint-linux]: https://weasyprint.readthedocs.io/en/latest/install.html#linux
 [weasyprint-macos]: https://weasyprint.readthedocs.io/en/latest/install.html#macos